 Understanding the difference between a will and a trust is very important, however, most people don’t even think about setting them up until later in life.
 And then when they finally do want to set something up, they bypass the important discussion of the difference between a will and a trust.
 Learning the difference and mechanisms of each, as well as setting them up earlier in life, can play a major role in your life and the lives of your family members.
+It is highly recommended to get yourself a wills lawyer in Reno or a Reno trusts lawyer to help further explain to you the difference.

 What is a Trust?

 A trust is an agreement that allows a third party, the trustee, to hold assets on behalf of a beneficiary.
 They can be arranged in many different ways and can vary by the specificity of how and when the assets will be passed to the beneficiary.
 A few key benefits of trusts include the ability to control your wealth, protect your legacy, and maintain your privacy.
-Ultimately, a trust will dictate how your assets are distributed after your death, appoint any guardians for your minor children, and let you make very specific decisions about how you want your estate handled.
+Ultimately, having a Reno trusts lawyer will dictate how your assets are distributed after your death, appoint any guardians for your minor children, and let you make very specific decisions about how you want your estate handled.

 It used to be that a trust was specifically designed to avoid estate taxes, but with incredibly high federal exemption thresholds and many states not having an estate tax at all, tax avoidance is now one of the minor reasons to have a trust.
 One of the major reasons is to avoid probate court.
 Thus, spending some money now to keep your estate out of court, paying thousands of dollars to attorneys, is the greatest motivator to do a trust.
 Still, there are many different kinds of trusts available, which necessitates at least consulting with an attorney to make sure you understand what is available.